 I also work as the nonfiction editor at the literary magazine and small press Barrelhouse.
 We publish online issues, print issues, and books, and run a ton of different readings, conferences, and other community events.
 I'm lucky to be able to work with a group of talented, generous, creative, weirdos who I think of as a second family.
-This is what they look like when they're dancing to music played by a minion pinata, which they named after me.

 I grew up in Philadelphia and graduated from La Salle University in 2004.
 I received an MFA from the University of Iowa, and I'm an Associate Professor in Temple University's First Year Writing Program.